-- 4.4.11 The Sponsor Guidelines (Appendix I to the Fit and Proper Guidelines) set out eligibility requirements for being a sponsor principal of a licensed corporation of Type 6 regulated activity that engages in sponsor work.
-In particular, to qualify as a sponsor principal under Options 2 or 3 (see paragraph 1.4.1 of the Sponsor Guidelines), you may have to pass the Licensing Examination Paper 15 administered by the Hong Kong Securities and Investment Institute. - In general, a sponsor principal should be a responsible officer of the sponsor.
+- 4.4.14 The Sponsor Guidelines (Appendix A to the Guidelines on Competence) set out eligibility requirements for being a sponsor principal of a licensed corporation of Type 6 regulated activity that engages in sponsor work.
+In particular, to qualify as a sponsor principal under Options 2 or 3 (see paragraph 3.2.3 of the Sponsor Guidelines), you may have to pass the Licensing Examination Paper 15 administered by the Hong Kong Securities and Investment Institute. - 4.4.15 In general, a sponsor principal should be a responsible officer of the sponsor.
 They should be responsible for supervising the regulated activity at all times and their licence or registration should be free from any condition concerning her/his competence to advise on, or engage in, sponsor work.
 However, a sponsor can appoint a responsible officer who is subject to the non-sole condition as sponsor principal, provided that s/he is fully competent to act as a sponsor principal and her/his licence is subject to the condition solely because s/he is based outside Hong Kong.
-Such appointment is subject to the sponsor having at least one other sponsor principal (i) who is eligible to act as a sponsor principal under Option 1, (ii) who is based in Hong Kong and (iii) whose licence is not subject to the non-sole condition or any other condition restricting him from advising on, or engaging in, sponsor work.
+Such appointment is subject to the sponsor having at least one other sponsor principal (a) who is eligible to act as a sponsor principal under Option 1 of paragraph 3.2.3 of the Sponsor Guidelines and based in Hong Kong and (b) whose licence is not subject to the non-sole condition or any other condition restricting her/him from advising on, or engaging in, sponsor work.
 Itinerant professionals are not eligible to act as sponsor principals.